Eruc0lind0/boom_arrow/README.md

-# boom_arrow
+# make_it_boom
-A Minecraft mod for making arrows go boom.
+A Minecraft mod for making things that go boom.

 To build this, for the sake of my sanity, I shall list what I did here: